CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 - **Corporate policies**: Users must comply with acceptable use, ethical standards, and other corporate policies in all their business-related communications.
 Communication compliance policies can detect policy matches and help you take corrective actions to help mitigate these types of incidents.
 For example, you could check user communications in your organization for human resources concerns such as harassment or the use of potentially inappropriate or offensive language.

-- **Risk Management**: Organizations are responsible to all communications distributed throughout their infrastructure and corporate network systems.
+- **Risk Management**: Organizations are responsible for all communications distributed throughout their infrastructure and corporate network systems.
 Using communication compliance policies to help identify and manage potential legal exposure and risk can help minimize risks before they can damage corporate operations.
 For example, you could check messages in your organization for unauthorized communications and conflicts of interest about confidential projects such as upcoming acquisitions, mergers, earnings disclosures, reorganizations, or leadership team changes.

 - **Regulatory compliance**: Most organizations must comply with some type of regulatory compliance standards as part of their normal operating procedures.
 These regulations often require organizations to implement some type of scoping or oversight process for messaging that is appropriate for their industry.
 For example:

-    - **The Financial Industry Regulatory Authority (FINRA) Rule 3110** is a requirement for organizations to have scoping procedures in place to check user communications and the types of businesses in which it engages.
+    - **The Financial Industry Regulatory Authority (FINRA) Rule 3110** is a requirement for organizations to have scoping procedures in place to check user communications and the types of businesses in which they engage.
     - Another example may be a need to review broker-dealer communications in your organization to safeguard against potential insider trading, collusion, or bribery activities.

 Communication compliance policies can help your organization meet these requirements by providing a process to both analyze and report on corporate communications.

 ### Microsoft Copilot for Microsoft 365

 Communication compliance provides support for **Microsoft Copilot for Microsoft 365**.
-You can use communication compliance to analyze interactions (prompts and responses) entered into Copilot to detect for inappropriate or risky interactions or sharing of confidential information.
+You can use communication compliance to analyze interactions (prompts and responses) entered into Copilot to detect inappropriate or risky interactions or the sharing of confidential information.

 The following **Copilot apps** are supported by communication compliance: